nimf/combox/CHRONICLE.md

 I choose Phoenix for this app, as it has channels for our real-time functionality and it suites regular web app requirements as well.
 For the front end, I choose React.js.
 We will provide site owners with a small javascript script, which will create an iframe on their pages and load our user-facing react app in this iframe.
 The react app will communicate with our Phoenix back end via a channel.
 We will not build standard REST API for our front end, as we can pass all the required data in a channel both ways.
 We can build REST API later if we will need to expose it to other parties.

+As I don't have extensive experience setting up React apps (I used Rails-generated webpack config for react) I've created our react app with [create-react-app](https://github.com/facebookincubator/create-react-app)

+I've set up basic Phoenix app with `mix phx.new combox --no-html --no-brunch` because we will use it only as a back end.